-The Bookstore underwent significant restructuring and re-organization in 2013-2014 in an effort to reduce costs and respond to continuing market pressures.
-These steps are beginning to achieve the desired results; however the Bookstore continues to be faced with a number of substantive challenges.
-These include the need for store refurbishment and updating, the impact of the SUB renovations on Bookstore space, and the need for a new Point of Sale System, all of which have capital cost implications.
-As well there is the continuing pressure from the growth of ebooks and their impact on gross revenues and overall operating costs within the different branches of the Bookstore.
+The Bookstore underwent significant restructuring and reorganization in 2013-2014 in an effort to reduce costs and respond to continuing market pressures.
+These steps are beginning to achieve the desired results; however the Bookstore continues to face a number of substantive challenges.
+These include the need for store refurbishment and updating, the impact of the SUB renovations on Bookstore space, and the need for a new point-of-sale system, all of which have capital cost implications.
+As well, there is the continuing pressure from the growth of e-books and their impact on gross revenues and overall operating costs within the different branches of the Bookstore.
 Bookstore management is continuing to develop strategies in response to these challenges.